 do-that;

 is not allowed.
-In most practical cases, I find that I need to put multiple statements in the if's body, so I rarely use if in Lisp.
+In most practical cases, I find that I need to put multiple statements in the if's body, so I rarely use if in Lisp. do-this;

 The cond function is similar to if, but much more flexible.
 It's syntax is,